John Van der Kiste: Historical biography and librarianship

+Reception

+Critical reception of John Van der Kiste's work has noted both narrative strengths and analytical limitations.
+A review in History: Reviews of New Books described him as a "professional British historian" whose work focuses on European royalty, but suggested that his approach can be overly sympathetic, characterizing him as a "royalist historian" whose critical analysis at times lacks conviction.

+A 1999 review in Library Journal described his biography of Kaiser Wilhelm II as a "badly needed" work on a subject that had received relatively little attention in the English language, recommending it for undergraduate and public libraries.

 In 2002, he was a consultant for the BBC TV documentary The King, the Kaiser and the Tsar, first broadcast in January 2003.
 He has contributed articles to the BBC History Extra website, and a chapter on William IV to Kings and Queens by Iain Dale (2024).

+Music

 In 2015, "I'll Never Walk Away", a song which he co-wrote with Miles Tredinnick under his music business alias Riff Regan, and Steve Voice, appeared on Regan's solo album Milestones.
 He also played harmonica on 'Cling to Black Leather', a track on The Hell For Leather Mob, released in 2020 by Regan and Voice's band London.